X-lab2017/open-digger/REPORT_TEMPLATE.md

 {{sqls.developers-top.text}}

+## Top {{sqls.language-distribution.config.topN_language}} popular languages in top {{sqls.language-distribution.config.topN_repo}} repositories

+We calculated the most popular languages in top {{sqls.language-distribution.config.topN_repo}} repositories, the number of top {{sqls.language-distribution.config.topN_repo}} repositories who are using the language, the most active repositiory using the language and all developers of the top {{sqls.language-distribution.config.topN_repo}} repositories who are using the language.
+The results are as follows.

+{{sqls.language-distribution.text}}

 ## GitHub Word Cloud

 We select topics of top 10w active repositories, filtered the topics with a frequency of more than 25.
 Then a word cloud map is generated based on the data.
 The word cloud visually highlights the topics that appear frequently, so that we can quickly get the more popular topics.